Saltaire Village – UNESCO World Heritage Site

 Saltaire’s Textile Heritage

-Saltaire’s rich textile heritage is recorded in a fascinating series of paintings illustrating textile manufacturing techniques.
+Saltaire’s textile heritage is recorded in a fascinating series of paintings illustrating textile manufacturing techniques.
 Specially commissioned by Salt’s Mill in the 1950s, the paintings are on irregular-shaped canvases and record each stage of the manufacturing process, from sorting wool, to spinning yarn, weaving fabric and inspecting the finished cloth.
-Newly restored, these wonderful paintings are on permanent display in the mill and are not to be missed.
+Recently restored, these wonderful paintings are sometimes displayed in the mill.